nuprl/TypeWhich/README.md

 grift-suite/benchmarks/src/static/sieve/single/sieve.grift.
 Consider,
 for example, the first identifier, `stream-first`.
-The annotated program declares stream-first to accept (Rec s (Tuple Int (-\> s))) and return Int, while <span class="smallcaps">TypeWhich</span>’s output accepts (int, any) (in Grift, (Tuple Int Any)) and returns int (in Grift, Int).
+The annotated program declares stream-first to accept (Rec s (Tuple Int (-\> s))) and return Int, while <span class="smallcaps">TypeWhich</span>’s output accepts any and returns any.
+Inspecting each function remaining, you will see that every (Rec s (Tuple Int (-\> s))) is replaced with the dynamic type.
-Rather than a recursive type of Int paired with a thunk of itself,
-<span class="smallcaps">TypeWhich</span> infers Int paired with the
-dynamic type.
-Inspecting each function remaining, you will see that every single (Rec s (Tuple Int (-\> s))) is replaced with (Tuple Int Any) and no other types are changed. (stream-unfold represents a tuple as a unit-terminated list of pairs, but otherwise matches)
+Also, some (but not all) integer types are migrated as the dynamic type (because they hold values from projections out of tuples of any).
+Note that the unit-terminated pair representation of tuples is visible in stream-unfold, which otherwise has the expected type.

 ### Performance